magic-city-bikes/notes/README.md

 The biggest problem is low maintainability of the predictions.
 Our application has an impact on how people use the city bikes, so the data should be updated regularly by polling new data.
 However the process of rerunning is the data rather slow.

 In addition, the division between rainy and cold weather is rather harsh.
 It would be safe to assume that there is a big difference in usage between 18 degrees and 10 degrees.
 In addition, the current implementation results in many hours where there are no estimates.
 If there is no estimate for any type of weather, none is shown.
 Instead, we could show an estimate which might be close.

+Because the weather observations are collected only from the Kumpula observation station, they might not be very accurate when considering city bike stations for example in Espoo.
+Collecting weather observations from observation stations nearest to each bike station might increase the usefulness of the weather data in the predictions.

 # Future work